nepluno/libwetcloth/README.md

         │   └───Forces: computing the stretching and bending forces, as │               well as their Jacobians.
         │
-        └───pcgsolver: PCG solver with the MIC preconditioner
+        └───PCGSolver: PCG solver with the MIC preconditioner
 ```

 Dependencies